 Once you have shaped your quenelle, place it rapidly on a chilled plate (for ice cream) or wood board (for butter) to avoid the quenelle to slip.

-Feel free to leave me a comment, this always makes me very happy!
+Don’t hesitate to leave me a comment, it always makes me very happy!